jahlgren/simple-canvas-input/README.md

 function gameLoop(elapsed) {
   requestAnimationFrame(gameLoop);

-  // Always make sure to update the input before using it: input.update();
+  // Always make sure to update the input before using it, inside the game loop: input.update();

   // Now we can use the public methods in the input system to check for keyboard and mouse events: